YOUR STORY ISN'T OVER

 APR 19, 2022

-As a little girl, I was Daddy’s Little Girl.
-I was proud to be his little girl.
-I loved my daddy.
-My dad liked to airbrush paint, and I remember him bringing home a painting he did of a zebra drinking from a pool of water.
-This piece was amazing to me, and I wanted to make art just like my dad.
-His Harley had a custom paint job, designed by him, and that was the coolest thing to me.
-My dad taught me how to fish.
-My dad would sometimes play video games with my brother and I. My dad started a car show at our church called Anything on Wheels, and it grew to be a huge event that many knew about in our area.
-It was a family production.
-We all helped out.
-My dad was amazing, and he loved us.
+As a little girl, I was Daddy’s Little Girl, and I was so proud of that.
+I adored my dad.
+He was creative, and I remember being mesmerized when he brought home an airbrush painting he had done - a zebra drinking from a pool of water.
+To me, it was amazing.
+I wanted to create art just like him.
+His Harley had a custom paint job, designed by him, and I thought that was the coolest thing ever.
+He taught me how to fish.
+He played video games with my brother and me.
+He even started a car show at our church called Anything on Wheels, which grew into a huge local event.
+It was a family effort - we all helped out.
+My dad was incredible, and he loved us deeply.

 My family saw my dad as the prodigal son in Luke 15 that the Father was waiting to pour out his love to and welcome home - a son worthy of love.
 The night he passed, those of us present came together to pray for him and over him.
 Our prayer was for Jesus to walk with him from life to life.
 My brother asked that He give my dad the embrace that his soul has longed for his whole life, just like we knew He would.
-We had the opportunity to pray over my dad and tell him how much we loved him, how much he would be missed, and how it was all going to be ok - Jesus had him and us.
-Shortly after, my dad passed.
-I believe he heard our words and finally came to peace.
-I believe his soul was finally ready.

 Katy Nichole’s song In Jesus Name (God of Possible), encompasses my prayers for my dad throughout his journey, and I would like to share those lyrics here.